-BioThrax, WinRho SDF, BAT, AIGIV, HepaGam B, VARIZIG and VIGIV and all of our current product candidates, are biologics.
+BioThrax, WinRho SDF, BAT, Anthrasil, HepaGam B, VARIZIG, VIGIV and many of our current product candidates, are biologics.
 Manufacturing biologic products, especially in large quantities, is complex.
 The products must be made consistently and in compliance with a clearly defined manufacturing process.
 Problems may arise during manufacturing for a variety of reasons, including problems with raw materials, equipment malfunction and failure to follow specific protocols and procedures.
-In addition, slight deviations anywhere in the manufacturing process, including obtaining materials, maintaining master seed or cell banks and preventing genetic drift, seed or cell growth, fermentation, filtration, filling, labeling, packaging, storage and shipping, and quality control testing, may result in lot failures or manufacturing shut-down, delays in the release of lots, product recalls, spoilage or regulatory action.
+In addition, slight deviations anywhere in the manufacturing process, including obtaining materials, maintaining master seed or cell banks and preventing genetic drift, seed or cell growth, fermentation, contamination, filtration, filling, labeling, packaging, storage and shipping, and quality control testing, may result in lot failures or manufacturing shut-down, delays in the release of lots, product recalls, spoilage or regulatory action.
 Such deviations may require us to revise manufacturing processes or change manufacturers.
 Additionally, as our equipment ages, it will need to be replaced.
 Replacement of equipment has the potential to introduce variations in the manufacturing process that may result in lot failures or manufacturing shut-down, delay in the release of lots, product recalls, spoilage or regulatory action.
-Successe rates can also vary dramatically at different stages of the manufacturing shut-down, delay in the release of lots, product recalls, spoilage or regulatory action.
-Successe actions in the manufacturing process that may take significant time and resources to resolve and, if unresolved, may affect manufacturing output and could cause us to fail to satisfy customer orders or contractual commitments, lead to a termination of one or more of our contracts, lead to delays in our clinical trials, result in litigation or regulatory action against us or cause the FDA to cease releasing product until the deviations are explained and corrected, any of which could be costly to us, damage our reputation and negatively impact our busines
+Success rates can also vary dramatically at different stages of the manufacturing process, which can reduce yields and increase costs.
+From time to time, we may experience deviations in the manufacturing process that may take significant time and resources to resolve and, if unresolved, may affect manufacturing output and could cause us to fail to satisfy customer orders or contractual commitments, lead to a termination of one or more of our contracts, lead to delays in our clinical trials, result in litigation or regulatory action against us or cause the FDA to cease releasing product until the deviations are explained and corrected, any of which could be costly to us, damage our reputation and negatively impact

-FDA approval is required for the release of each lot of BioThrax.
+For example, FDA approval is required for the release of each lot of BioThrax.
+A "lot" is approximately 186,000 doses.
 We will not be able to sell any lots that fail to satisfy the release testing specifications.
 For example, we must provide the FDA with the results of certain tests, including potency tests, before lots are released for sale.
 Potency testing of each lot of BioThrax is performed against a qualified control lot that we maintain.
 We have one mechanism for conducting this potency testing that is reliant on a unique animal strain for which we currently have no alternative.
 We continually monitor the status of our control lot and periodically produce and qualify a new control lot to replace the existing control lot.
 If we are not able to produce and qualify a new control lot or otherwise satisfy the FDA's requirements for release of BioThrax, our ability to sell BioThrax would be impaired until such time as we become able to meet the FDA's requirements, which would significantly impact our revenues, require us to utilize our cash balances to help fund our ongoing operations and otherwise harm our business.